ianistor/ian_mywebsite/_projects/nw.md

 ---
 • Created skinning, rigging, and VO generation setups using in-house tools and in-house engine (Lumberyard)
 • Designed and maintained pipeline and editor tools using Python to improve content iteration speed and production stability.
-• Assisted local character artists with Maya Python tools to speed up deliverables.
+• Assisted local artists with Maya and Blender Python tools to speed up deliverables.